rahulbhargav/tictactoe-haskell/README.md

 $ stack exec ttt
 ```

-> Note: If there is a problem loading the GUI  inside nix shell, we can build the project inside nix-shell and run the executable outside
+> Note: If there is a problem loading the GUI inside nix shell, we can build the project inside nix-shell and run the executable outside the nix-shell